Humen-debug/AR-archaeology-app/README.md

 ### Remarks

-The app has been migrated from Realm api to our own [server and apis](https://github.com/Humen-debug/XR-archaeology-server/tree/main).
+- The app has been migrated from Realm api to our own [server and apis](https://github.com/Humen-debug/XR-archaeology-server/tree/main).
 Before running the app, please create a `.env` file and configure the server api uri as `EXPO_PUBLIC_API_URL`.
 After running the server, the connection uri should be your **hosting device ip with port _3002_**.

-If you want to run the app with a data base that already had data, please contact @Humen-debug to get the public API url.
+- `yarn start` has been duplicated by the `yarn android` and `yarn ios` because ViroReact does not support Expo Go client.

+- if you are developing using Android, after running `yarn clean`, please rollback the Android Linking of ViroReact in `android` directory, by the [ViroReact Installation Instructions](https://viro-community.readme.io/docs/installation-instructions), or using source controls in Git to revert the changes in `android` directory.

 ## Folder structure